 - ½ cup panko bread crumbs

 - Bring a large pot of salted water to a boil.
-Add potatoes and cook over medium-high heat until just tender, 8-10 minutes.
+Add potatoes and cook, uncovered, until just tender, 8-10 minutes.
 Drain and set aside.

 - Preheat oven to 400 degrees.